JamFox/docs.jamfox.dev/docs/content/devops/redteaming.md

 - Check if user can `sudo`, sometimes will list specific executables if full sudo not possible: `sudo -l`
 - Find suid executables: `find / -perm -4000 -type f -writable 2>/dev/null`
 - Check `/etc/shadow` and `/etc/passwd`: use `unshadow` if both available.

+**Browser extensions**:

+- Wappalyzer: passive checks on used stack and versions
+- Shodan: where the website is hosted (country, city), who owns the IP and what other services/ ports are open.
+- DotGit: checks if .git is exposed in visited websites

 ## Reverse shell / Proxies / Port forwards